langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   ```

 - Parsing HTML from `bash` is pretty tricky, mainly because `bash` tends to be very line-oriented whereas HTML was
-  designed to treat newlines like white space.
+  designed to treat new lines like whitespace.
 So, it's not uncommon to see tags split across two or more lines, like
   the following.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)